Prashant Pathak: Public causes and philanthropy

 Pathak is engaged with several community and public causes.
 He helps run a social venture capital fund initiative, Project Beyshick, that nurtures prosperity and financial independence amongst First Nations communities and individuals by encouraging and mentoring entrepreneurial efforts.
 The project was co-founded by Toronto-based entrepreneur & philanthropist Aditya Jha, Ontario Regional Chief Stan Beardy, and his mentee Ashutosh Jha.
 In past, he was also involved with UNICEF Canada's $3-million HIV/AIDS program campaign.
 He is an active supporter in building export and international linkages of Canadian companies and has been involved in multiple delegations and efforts of the Canadian provincial and federal governments in building bridges with Asia, and in particular India, and, in China where he has recently been involved in the food and agricultural sector.

-Pathak is a mentor to the accelerator and incubation program at Singularity University Labs (SU Labs).
-In 2017 he joined the board of directors of the University of Guelph.
+He has commented on Canada's poor relations with India as a result of short term thinking by leadership in Canada.
+Pathak has been a mentor to the accelerator and incubation program at Singularity University Labs (SU Labs).
+In 2017 he joined the board of directors of the University of Guelph and retired from the board in June 2023.
 He has also served on the Board of MaRS Discovery District one of North America's largest urban innovation hubs and served on the board of the Fields Institute a leading international centre for research in mathematical sciences.